Ask the Expert: RCDs

 The transition in the wake of the 18th Edition of the IET Wiring Regulations, is in effect.
 In order to support electrical contractors through the changes regarding RCDs we asked our technical and training manager Paul Collins key questions regarding RCDs.

-The mandatory introduction of 18th Edition of the IET Wiring Regulations, is now only a matter of weeks away.
-In order to support electrical contractors as they get used to the imminent changes, Hager’s industry leading chatbot ‘Reg’ has owned the role as the go-to expert, actively answering a wide variety of queries from electricians keen to be fully prepared for 1st January 2019.
+The mandatory introduction of 18th Edition of the IET Wiring Regulations is now only a matter of weeks away.
+In order to support electrical contractors as they get used to the imminent changes, our industry-leading chatbot ‘Reg’ has owned the role as the go-to expert, actively answering a wide variety of queries from electricians keen to be fully prepared for 1st January 2019.

 One particular area that has prompted a large number of questions has surrounded RCD selection in an effort to comply with the new changes going forward.
-Paul Collins, Technical and Training Manager from Hager, summarises some of the most frequently asked questions Hager has received in relation to RCDs - an important section that has been completely revised as part of the 18th Edition overhaul.
+Paul Collins, Technical and Training Manager, summarises some of the most frequently asked questions we have received in relation to RCDs - an important section that has been completely revised as part of the 18th Edition overhaul.
 He also includes reference to a common query concerning RCCBs and switches.

 What has changed regarding RCDs?